vmstio/vmstio/docus/content/infrastructure/search.md

 By default, Mastodon only performs searches against posts which contain hashtags, using data stored in the primary Postgres database.
 Anything that is posted with a hashtag is also federated and discoverable by searching for that hashtag.

-If an administrator chooses to implement it, Mastodon can integrate with [Elastic Search](https://www.elastic.co/elasticsearch/) or [OpenSearch](https://opensearch.org) to provide the ability to do additional searching on:
+If an administrator chooses to implement it, Mastodon can integrate with [Elasticsearch](https://www.elastic.co/elasticsearch/) or [OpenSearch](https://opensearch.org) to provide the ability to do additional searching on:

 - Users known to the instance (including their profile information)
 - Trending hashtags